 During operations, neither project alternative would generate emissions greater than the general conformity de minimis thresholds because both project alternatives would reduce criteria pollutant emissions, resulting in a regional air quality benefit.
-Indirect emissions from electricity consumption to power the trains would be equal for both project alternatives, as would the emissions benefits from reduced on-road vehicle and aircraft activity.
+Indirect emissions from electricity consumption to power the trains would be equal for Alternative A (with and without the DDV) and Alternative B (both viaduct options), as would the emissions benefits from reduced on-road vehicle and aircraft activity.
 Station and LMF operation would generate criteria pollutant emissions from mobile (e.g., employee commuting vehicles) and area (e.g., architectural coatings) sources.
 Station and LMF emissions would be the same for both project alternatives.
 Direct emissions of fugitive dust induced by train movement would be similar for both project alternatives.
 The project alternatives would not conflict with any air quality plans or obstruct attainment of any air quality standards during operations.

 Increased station traffic would be similar for both project alternatives and would not worsen traffic conditions to an extent that would result in localized CO or PM hot spots.
 Consistent with FHWA guidance, changes in local traffic conditions would have a low potential for meaningful MSAT impacts.
-Freight trains on shifted tracks, and station and LMF operations, would not generate DPM or PM2.5 concentrations greater than BAAQMD's cancer and noncancer risk thresholds.
+Freight trains on shifted tracks, and station and LMF operations, would not generate DPM or PM{2.5} concentrations greater than BAAQMD's cancer and noncancer risk thresholds.
 Odors generated during operations would be limited and would not be expected to affect a substantial number of people or to result in nuisance complaints.

 As with criteria pollutants, construction of either project alternatives would generate GHG emissions.
-Amortized total GHG construction emissions would be 8,036 metric tons CO2e per year under Alternative A, 9,419 metric tons CO2e per year under Alternative B (Viaduct to I-880), and 9,363 metric tons CO2e per year under Alternative B (Viaduct to Scott Boulevard).
-Emissions reductions during long-term project operations would offset construction-related GHGs within 1 to 7 months.
+Amortized total GHG construction emissions would be 8,727 metric tons CO2e per year under Alternative A, 10,590 metric tons CO2e per year under Alternative B (Viaduct to I-880), and 10,534 metric tons CO2e per year under Alternative B (Viaduct to Scott Boulevard).
+Emissions reductions during long-term project operations would offset construction-related GHGs within 2 to 7 months.
 The overall change in GHG emissions would be approximately the same under both alternatives.
 As a result, neither project alternative would result in global climate change impacts from GHG emissions.